Mpox Vaccines in BRHD

 Monkeypox can spread from person-to-person through:

-If you suspect you may be infected with or been exposed to monkeypox, call ahead to your medical provider before visiting them in-person.
+If you suspect you may be infected with or been exposed to mpox, call ahead to your medical provider before visiting them in-person.